TheIoTLearningInitiative/Master/Profiles.md

 # Profiles

-Hadoop
-Internet of Things, Big Data Analytics, Streaming Analytics, Machine learning, Internet of Things Area (M2M, Smart Services),

-Fantastic Tech Stack, Solve Real-World Problems, Largest Companies,

 Desired Skills and Experience

-Experience listed below would be obtained through a combination of your school work/classes/research and/or relevant previous job and/or internship experiences.
+Experience could be obtained through a combination of your school work/classes/research and/or relevant previous job and/or internship experiences.

 You must possess either a Bachelors or Master's Degree in Computer Science, Electrical, Computer Engineering or a related field with experience on: